TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

 - Download this repository as a zip file and extract to a temporary folder on your windows computer.
 - Locate the extracted files and open the *conf* folder, inside you will find two *json* files: *endpoints_config* for conifguring your endpoint and *hass_api_config* for configuring you Home Assistant API access.
 Open both files in any text editor and modify the following values inside the quotation marks in a similiar manner to the existing example:</br>

-In endpoints_config.json, configure your ac unit, you can add additional unit as JSON objects inside the JSON array:</br>
+In endpoints_config.json, configure your ac unit, you can add additional unit as JSON objects inside the JSON array as in the downloaded example.
+If you have only one unit, remove the one of the JSON object from the JSON array, don't forget to remove the comma aswell:</br>
 ``` json
 [{
 	"endpoint_unique_id": "A unique endpoint id for backend use between alexa and the skill",